liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 The `onSuccess` method is called on the main UI thread after the request has finished.

-Let's talk about another popular way to send your app's requests: batch processing.
+Let's talk about another way to send your app's requests: batch processing.

 ### Sending Your iOS App's Requests Using Batch Processing [](id=batch-ios-app-requests-to-liferay-portal-6-2-dev-guide-en)